syncfusion-content/wpf-docs/wpf/DataGrid/Themes.md

 </li>

-<li>Now run the application, you can see <mark>blend theme</mark> applied for SfDataGrid.</li>
+<li>Now run the application, you can see blend theme applied for SfDataGrid.</li>
 </ul>

 ![Display Blend theme implemented for WPF SfDataGrid](Themes_images/themes_img1.png)

-N> Refer below theme studio documentation to know more about of `SfSkinManger` it its various features such as theming `MS controls`, changing themes at runtime and applying theme globally in the application.
+N> Refer below theme studio documentation to know more about of `SfSkinManger` it its various features such as theming MS controls, changing themes at runtime and applying theme globally in the application.

 ## Custom Theme using Theme Studio